loiccattani/kaplay-loquace/README.md

   - `disableNextPrompt Quick ! do something !` Built-in, disable showing the next prompt arrow sprite

 A statement can include one or more commands, a character key along with an optional expression, and at minimum a dialog string.

+Random statements : A statement can also be an array of statements.
+If so, one of those statement will be chosen randomly.

 #### Characters